 To promote academic depth, School of Communications must complete a minor, double major or semester abroad (12 credit hours or more) in an Elon-approved program.
 Students who are unable to complete the semester abroad experience to meet this requirement due to the COVID-19 global pandemic, should review the possible options and discuss the best option for completing this requirement with their academic adviser.

 The School of Communications has provided a number of options to maximize opportunities for students to earn internship credit.
-(The deadline for fall registration is Tuesday, Aug.
-25, at 5 p.m.)
+(The deadline for winter registration is Thursday, Jan.
+14, at 5 p.m. and the deadline for spring registration is Friday, Feb.
+12, at 5 p.m.)

 To address possible questions related to advising and the impact of COVID-19, the School of Communications has created responses to the following frequently asked questions.